operapoints/jet-engine-review/review.md

 Resulting in a fuel consumption of 3.6 grams per second, and a specific impulse / effective exhaust velocity of 19757 m/s.

-The final design did not lie along any of these optimization bounds, but I suspect they still were necessary to constrain it.
+The final design did not lie along any of these optimization bounds, however.
 The assumptions I made which I'm not sure of are listed:

 - 75% efficiency in turbine and compressor, both are adiabatic
 - $\gamma$ constant as 1.4 even in combustor with $T_t = 1100K$